Links

 Getting a different version than what is installed in Oscar.

-If you wish to use a version not available under /gpfs/data/bnc/simg/nipreps, you'll need to build the image.
+If you wish to use a version not available under /oscar/data/bnc/simg/nipreps, you'll need to build the image.
 Singularity images can be large, therefore consider using a place with sufficient quota and changing the default location singularity uses to cache these files.
 Please see Oscar documentation.

 To build the image, you can run: